Executive summary

 • Successful technical transfer and GMP manufacturing.

-• No generic engineering.
+• No genetic engineering.

 • All GMP compatible non-xeno sourced reagents.

-Preclinical data includes successful SUPLEXA cell production from even heavily-compromised leukemic blood samples.
+Preclinical data included successful SUPLEXA cell production even from heavily-compromised leukemic blood samples.
+Please review our ASCO oral presentation and poster.

 Manufacturing process